Bogd Khan Uul Biosphere Reserve: History

-Environmental protection on Bogd Khan Mountain dates back at least to the thirteenth century when the Tooril Khan ruler of the Keraites, forbade logging and hunting there, claiming that Bogd Khan was a holy mountain.
+Environmental protection on Bogd Khan Mountain dates back at least to the thirteenth century when the Tooril Khan ruler of the Keraites forbade logging and hunting there, claiming that Bogd Khan was a holy mountain.
 Since then, the mountain has been venerated, and local people neither hunted on the mountain nor harvested the timber.
-In 1778 the Mongolian governor of what is now Ulan-Bator, petitioned the Qianlong Emperor requesting approval to hold twice yearly ceremonies dedicated to Mount Bogd Khan Uul.
+In 1778 the Mongolian governor of what is now Ulan-Bator petitioned the Qianlong Emperor requesting approval to hold twice yearly ceremonies dedicated to Mount Bogd Khan Uul.
 Permission was granted eight days later for ceremonies to be held twice annually.
-In 1783, the local government of the Qing dynasty declared the Bogd Khan a protected site, to be preserved for its beauty, making it the oldest national park in the world.
+In 1778, the local government of the Qing dynasty declared the Bogd Khan a protected site, to be preserved for its beauty, possibly making it the oldest such protected area in the world.

 Bogd Khan Uul was declared a biosphere reserve by UNESCO in 1996.
 A biosphere reserve aims to "develop and implement sustainable development approaches" and encourage "ecological and cultural diversity", by integrating the needs of local communities with the preservation of the environment.
 The core area is strictly protected, the buffer zone is used for activities that are compatible with good ecological practices and the transition zone allows ecologically sustainable activities to take place.